nricciardi/nmd/README.md

 ```

 The Git support is planned, but not implemented yet.
 You can only add `.gitkeep` files in assets directories using `-k`.

+### Markdown to New Markdown

+You can easily convert a standard Markdown file in a New Markdown dossier using `--from-md <md-file-path>` option.

 #### Add a new document